 We committed our finances to the Lord and asked him to teach us to live by faith.
 Within three months we were out of debt.
-We began to sense God’s call into missions and we applied to Bible college.
-We wrote to all our Christian friends to tell them of God’s call on our lives and our application to Bible college.
-We asked if they would be willing to pray for us and receive our prayer letters.
+We began to sense God’s call into mission and we applied to Bible college.
+We wrote to all our Christian friends to tell them of God’s call and our application to Bible college and asked if they would be willing to pray for us and receive our prayer letters.

 When we started Bible college we had one term’s fees in the bank.
 We trusted that God would provide for our living costs and further fees.
-Our faith and trust in God’s provision grew as we saw him provide month by month, one time by an anonymous building society check.
+Our faith and trust in God’s provision grew as we saw him provide month by month; one time by an anonymous building society cheque.
 It came at a time when our fees were overdue and we had no money to buy food.
-The check covered all our costs plus £400 (US$530) extra.
+The cheque covered all our costs plus £400 extra.
 The following week we had a tax bill for almost £400.

-In Asia we continued to see God’s provision year by year, although a good proportion came through the general fund that supplies OMF workers who are under-supported.
-When policy changed and required us to increase our personal support level to 80 percent of our yearly budget, we cried out to the Lord to supply our additional financial needs.
+In Asia we continued to see God’s provision year by year, although a good proportion came through the general fund that supplies OMF workers who do not receive enough personal financial support to meet their needs.
+So, when policy changed and required a personal support level of 80 per cent of our yearly budget, we cried out to the Lord to increase our personal support.

 Three weeks later, my husband was meeting with the director of a foundation that supported a project we were running.
 Our friend offered to cover the costs for another year.
-My husband thanked him for the foundation’s generosity, but refused the gift, as the costs had already been covered by a church.
-“No one has ever refused the offer of a gift before,” he said.
-“Do you have any needs for your family support?”
-My husband explained our situation.
-Our friend pledged support to us from the foundation, which raised our personal support level above the required 80 percent.
+My husband thanked him for their generosity, but refused the gift, as the costs had already been covered by a church.
+‘No-one has ever refused the offer of a gift before’, he said.
+‘Do you have any needs for your family support?’
+My husband explained our situation and he pledged support to us from the foundation, which raised our personal support level above the required 80 per cent.

-When we visit a church or prayer group, we are bold in asking for prayer and for anyone interested in a short-term trip or a call to missions.
-We are happy to challenge people to listen to what God may be saying to them about missions, but we don’t ask for money.
+When we visit a church or prayer group we are bold in asking for prayer and for anyone interested in a short-term trip or a call to mission.
+We are happy to challenge people to listen to what God may be saying to them about mission, but we don’t ask for money.
 If anyone asks us directly about finances, we are happy to respond honestly and share our needs, but ultimately, God is our provider and he has never let us down.

 Will you pray for those on the journey to long-term missions?

-- Pray for those who feel God leading them to long-term missions, but feel they wouldn’t be able to raise enough prayer and financial support.
+Pray for those who feel you may be calling them to long-term missions, but feel they wouldn’t be able to raise enough prayer and financial support.
 Pray for them to be able to trust God to provide for their needs as they go in obedience to him.